Gold

 Rare

-A data structures that only allows insertion and deletion at one end.
+A data structure that only allows insertion and deletion at one end.

 Sliding Window